Introduction to the Six Categories

 Petals on a wet black bough.

 Here we have a general location (1) — a subway station in a city which uses the term metro rather than subway or underground.
 Within this general setting we have a fairly abstract spatial situation in which the persona sees faces in an industrial setting (the metro) and then compares them to a natural image (the "petals on a wet black bough") which is most likely not in the same setting.
 Because the poem refers to a metro, or subway, the poem implies a particular technological time period (2), which can't be any earlier than the late 19th Century.
 Like the location, the psychological state of the persona (3) is tricky: the persona appears to be observant, open to new ways of seeing the space around, yet the persona isn't described in any way.
-This follows the notion (shared by imagists and many Asian poets) of not putting emphasis on the particular identity of the individual artist.
-Pound seems to erase the persona, perhaps to let the reader take the persona’s place.
+This follows the notion (shared by imagists and many Asian poets) of not putting emphasis on the individual or artist.
+Or perhaps Pound omits the persona’s particular identity so that the reader can take the persona’s place.
 There’s also a relationship (4) between the persona and the people in the crowd.
 While the persona is detached from the crowd — indeed, the persona almost becomes invisible, ghost-like, like the "apparition" of the other faces — the persona sees their faces in relation to the setting in a holistic or organic way, as petals on a bough.

 Finally, we have several possible themes (5), such as technology vs. nature, alienation vs. connection, the dissolution of the self, and we have the use of a particular style (6) — imagistic, self-effacing, ambiguous, and reminiscent of Chinese and Japanese poetry.